Brader Paper Conservation:

 Many years ago, McKay Lodge Art Conservation Laboratory’s president Robert Lodge performed The Little Art Gallery’s first collection condition survey and built its first database.

 The medium-sized colored pencil drawing depicts Adolph Linke’s Homestead of Marlboro Township in Stark County, Ohio.
 Its condition is entirely typical of so many of Brader’s drawings: discolored paper and a dark stain line related to a break in the original framing’s wood backboard.
-Because so many Brader drawings have been treated here, so many having identical conditions, the treatment procedures here have been well rehearsed and have become highly economical and effective, restoring not just good appearance, but a significant extension of life.
+Because so many Brader drawings have been treated here, so many having identical conditions, the treatment procedures here have been well rehearsed and have become highly economical and effective.
+Brader paper conservation treatment restores not just a good appearance, but also provides a significant extension of life.

 Sponsor of the Exhibition “The Legacy of Ferdinand A. Brader”